 The beauty of the Pagan faith is that there is no one way to embrace it, so long as we are sincere and with intent to harm none.
 There is no place for judgement or hierarchy here, and while I may scoff a little at the Instagram witches, I also have to check myself when reacting from a place of presumed superiority.
 In the end, we’re all just trying to get home.
 I imagine those condemned to that tower in Cologne only wanted the same.

 This hallowed season, I gently ask that we remember those who passed beyond the veil before their chosen time and against their will, or were otherwise forced to conceal their true selves.
 Keep a candle lit for them or leave a small but heartfelt offering in acknowledgment of their sacrifices that broke crucial ground for what is now the foundation of modern witchery.

-Later in October I will be teaching an in-depth course on the Burning Times: the impacted regions, practices that were carried out, and lasting cultural impact.
+As of now I’m collecting materials to teach an in-depth course on the Burning Times: the impacted regions, practices that were carried out, and lasting cultural impact.
 The course will also extend to and include individuals and diaspora affected throughout history and on multiple continents.
 Obviously the goal is to educate, but I also hope to shine a light on those in danger of being forgotten—among them, perhaps, some of your own.

 Till then, Blessed Be, you magical souls.

 Image: Germanic woodcut from the Cologne witch trials

 Ashley L. (2014) Visualizing Child-Witch Narratives in Seventeenth-Century Cologne.
 Sourced from https://sites.duke.edu/colognechildwitches/.